An End-to-End Learning Approach for Solving Capacitated Location-Routing Problems: Experimental Results

 \subsection{Ablation Study}

 As demonstrated by the previous experimental results, our DRLHQ achieves competitive performance across instances of various scales and datasets.
-To further validate the effectiveness of our method, we conducted an ablation study focused on the heterogeneous query attention mechanism, which is a core component of our method.
-Specifically, the mechanism comprises the encoder-decoder structure, the dynamic masking mechanism, and a GRU module.
-Since the encoder-decoder structure serves as the backbone of the algorithm and cannot be removed, we performed ablations by removing the dynamic masking mechanism and the GRU individually to observe the corresponding changes in model performance.

-In the ablation study, we took instances with 50 customer nodes as the testing cases and conducted evaluations on both the CLRP and OCLRP.
-The results are shown in Table \ref{ablation_clrp} and Table \ref{ablation_oclrp}, where $Obj.$ indicates the objective values, while $Obj_v$, $Obj_d$, and $Obj_r$ correspond to the costs associated with vehicles, depots, and routing, respectively.
+To further validate the effectiveness of our method, we conduct an ablation study on the main components of DRLHQ.
+Specifically, DRLHQ comprises the encoder-decoder structure, the dynamic masking mechanism, and the state-conditioned heterogeneous querying attention mechanism.
+Since the encoder-decoder structure serves as the backbone of the algorithm and cannot be removed, we performed ablations by removing the dynamic masking mechanism and the state-conditioned heterogeneous querying mechanism individually to observe the corresponding changes in model performance.
+In the ablation study, we take the CLRP50 and CLRP100 as the testing cases.
+The results are shown in Table \ref{ablation_clrp}, where $Obj.$ indicates the objective values, while $Obj_v$, $Obj_d$, and $Obj_r$ correspond to the costs associated with vehicles, depots, and routing, respectively.

-As the results show, the model performance improves by nearly 30\% after applying the dynamic masking mechanism, demonstrating that our proposed mechanism effectively captures the interdependencies among decisions and significantly enhances model performance.
-Although applying the dynamic masking mechanism leads to a slight increase in solving time, this trade-off is acceptable, as the overall computational efficiency remains at a high level.
-Regarding the effect of GRU, we observed that its impact on model performance is minimal when the dynamic masking mechanism is not applied.
-However, once the dynamic masking mechanism is incorporated, GRU can effectively contribute to performance improvements.
-This confirms that introducing GRU within our proposed method is both reasonable and effective.
-It is clear that the combination of the encoder-decoder structure, dynamic masking mechanism, and GRU yields the best performance in objective values, thereby validating the effectiveness of the heterogeneous query attention mechanism.
+Built upon the basic encoder-decoder architecture, introducing the dynamic masking mechanism enables the model to explicitly capture the interdependency between location and routing decisions, leading to a substantial improvement in solution quality.
+Specifically, on CLRP50, the objective value is reduced from 37.2600 to 28.1288, while on CLRP100 it decreases from 70.2959 to 56.2868.
+Notably, the observed performance improvement mainly stems from a significant reduction in routing cost $Obj_r$, indicating that considering location and routing decisions independently may overlook the impact of routing structure on location choices, thereby severely degrading solution quality.
+This observation further highlights the effectiveness of our proposed mechanism in jointly modeling heterogeneous decision stages in an end-to-end manner.